-Rumex, commonly known as Red Vein Dock or simply Dock, is a genus of plants that belong to the family Polygonaceae.
+Rumex, commonly known as Red Vein Dock or Sorrel, is a genus of plants that belong to the family Polygonaceae.
 These evergreen perennials typically grow in clumps or rosettes and have vibrant red veins and striking foliage.
 Their elongated leaves, ranging from deep green to reddish-green, create an eye-catching display in gardens and landscapes.

 Growing and Caring For Rumex